 14. Villa Lagomar, a dream home in Lanzarote

 Villa Lagomar is our dream house.
 This beautiful villa was designed by César Manrique, again 😉

 Lagomar is built directly on the rock, in a volcanic stone quarry.
 This house is really impressive by its volumes and its very luxuriant exteriors.

 According to legend, Omar Sharif bought the house a few years after its construction (but only for a few days…).
 According to rumors, he would have lost his acquisition by betting it in a Bridge game.

-This site is a cultural reference on Lanzarote, its lush gardens, its incredible caves, water games and labyrinths are worth a visit for nature lovers.
+This site is a cultural reference on Lanzarote, its lush gardens, incredible caves, water games, and labyrinths are worth a visit for nature lovers.
 We can’t recommend enough a visit to Villa Lagomar, another must-see in Lanzarote.
 You will also find a restaurant and a bar inside the villa.

 15. Los Hervideros, the wild coast of Lanzarote